 Australian theme (abbrev) New South Wales theme Local theme 4.
 Settlement-Building settlements, towns and cities Towns, suburbs and villages-Activities associated with creating, planning and managing urban functions, landscapes and lifestyles in towns, suburbs and villages (none)- 9.
-Phases Persons-Activities of, and associations with, identifiable Associations phases of life of Life-Marking the individuals, families and communal groups
+Phases Persons-Activities of, and associations with, identifiable Associations of Life-Marking the phases of life individuals, families and communal groups with Governor Lachlan Macquarie, 1810-1821-